 The Foz (Morcín).
 Quesue del Quesu Afuegal'l Pitu, Sunday closest to January's 17.
 Almost a hundred artisans sell for sale the best pieces of a cheese that got its designation of origin in the year 2004 and is at the height of the most famous cheeses of the Principality, such as Cabrales or Gamoneu.
 The taste is creamy and tending to acid, with a very particular aroma.

 Proaza Festival of the Turnips and the Cheese of Source, last Sunday of January.
-The menu of these days can be tasted in all the catering establishments of the capital of the municipality: pot, which takes turnips with compango (accompaniment) with blood sausage, chorizo, ribs and "calamona" or head of desalted pork.
-Desserts are offered walnut custard and the traditional cheese of the fountain; a cheese that is curdled and kneaded in a wooden dish spread with lard, adding a few drops of whiskey or cognac that give it its characteristic flavor.
+The menu of these days can be tasted in all hotel establishments in the capital of the municipality: pot, which takes turnips with companion (accompaniment) based on blood sausage, sausage, ribs and "calamona" or desalted pig's head.
+Desserts offer nut kernels and the traditional source cheese; a cheese that is curdled and kneaded in a source of butter-coated wood, adding a few drops of güisqui or cognac that give it its characteristic flavor.

 Gastro Festivals February